nat-20/ORACLE-ddos/README.md

 ```
 ONOS_APPS=drivers.bmv2,gui,org.p4.template ok clean
 ```
-- On a other terminal, download **ORACLE_ddos** repository into the home **(~/)** of you virtual machine.
+On a other terminal, download **ORACLE_ddos** repository into the home **(~/)** of you virtual machine.
 In the root of this new directory you can find a **Makefile** which containts the different commands needed to execute each part of the proyect in a easy way.

-The first
--
+-asdfasdf